clonejo/clubstatusd/README.md

 What data the daemon tracks and how the API looks is documented in the [Specification](api-specification.md).

+As of 0.2.0 clubstatusd can publish status and presence changes via MQTT.

 # Dependencies
 * Rust and Cargo
 * GCC